 What Goes Into a Credit Report?

-This category includes publicly available data on any delinquent accounts or payments for which you may be responsible, such as unpaid child support, bankruptcies, foreclosures, wage garnishment, liens and civil lawsuits.
+This category includes publicly available data on any delinquent accounts or payments for which you may be responsible.
+This includes unpaid child support, bankruptcies, foreclosures, wage garnishment, liens, and civil lawsuits.

-In addition to the financial information above, your credit report contains certain identifying information, such as your name, mailing address, Social Security number and birthdate.
-It does not contain your employment history, current occupation, salary or other income data, although you may be asked to provide some of these data points when applying for a loan or credit card.
+In addition to the financial information above, your credit report contains certain identifying information.
+This can include your name, mailing address, Social Security number, and birthdate.
+It does not contain your employment history, current occupation, salary, or other income data.
+Although, you may be asked to provide some of these data points when applying for a loan or credit card.

 How Are Credit Scores Calculated?

-Credit bureaus like Equifax, Experian and TransUnion are constantly gathering billions of data points about U.S. consumers to compile individual credit reports.
-The vast majority of this information comes from financial institutions like banks, mortgage lenders, credit card companies and other agencies, which regularly report information about their customers’ financial activity to the credit bureaus.
-This information includes your account balances and status, how much you have paid and whether you have any late or missed payments in your record.
+These agencies regularly report information about their customers’ financial activity to the credit bureaus.
+This information includes your account balances and status, how much you have paid, and whether you have any late or missed payments in your record.

 According to FICO’s website, the agency assigns the following weights to the various aspects of credit history: